 Clinical Genomics LundNational facility

-The main scope of TACG is to provide state-of-the-art next generation sequencing (NGS-) based services to strong and high-profile translational research projects and to implement new NGS-based tests for clinical diagnostics within the health-care system aiming at broader national coverage and consensus.
+Clinical Genomics Lund was established in 2016 as a joint strategic initiative between the Medical Faculty at Lund University and the Division of Laboratory Medicine, Medical Services, Region Skåne.
+The facility encompasses two units, Center for Translational Genomics (CTG) and Center for Molecular Diagnostics (CMD) that are fully aligned and operate in tight synergy, but with separate responsible bodies and budgets.
+Clinical Genomics Lund aim to provide state-of-the-art next generation sequencing (NGS-) based services to strong and high-profile translational research projects and to implement new NGS-based tests for clinical diagnostics within the health-care system aiming at broader national coverage and consensus.

-CSU has organized its services mainly around different focus areas, including cancer, inherited disorders, and microbiology.
+CMD has organized its services around focus areas, including cancer, inherited disorders, and microbiology.

 Genome-wide and targeted DNA and RNA sequencing.
 Method development for variant detection, fusion gene detection, and structural variation detection for translational research projects and for diagnostic purposes.

-Examples of projects within the different work packages at TSU
+Examples of projects within the different work packages at CTG:

 WP1: Inherited cancer genetics (WP leaders: Anders Kvist and Hans Ehrencrona).